primlattice/Natural-Language-Processing-Sentiment-Analysis-/README.md

 File name: sentiment_analysis.py

 NLP performed on a set of amazon reviews to evaluate a sentiment score between 0 and 1 for each one.
-In theory, a review with a higher score will be more positive in sentiment and vice virsa with a a review of lower score.
+In theory, a review with a higher score will be more positive in sentiment and vice virsa with a review of lower score.

 sentiment_analysis.py file must be downloaded along with amazon_product_reviews.csv, which can be downloaded using the following link: https://drive.google.com/file/d/1tIyta3xeauLnGTnysRUUAYsJ2mIp0c1J/view?usp=sharing , and saved in the same directory.